HashimThePassionate/Python-Deep-Dive/02_object_oriented_programming/14_defining_our_own_type/03_user_defined_classes/readme.md

 ## 🛠️ Creating a Basic Data Class

-Let's start by creating a simple data class to represent a fraction, which consists of a numerator and a denominator.
+Let's start by creating simple data classes to represent a fraction and manage student records.
+These examples will demonstrate how data classes can simplify data storage and manipulation.

-### **Example: Representing a Fraction**
+### 🔸 Example: Representing a Fraction

 ```python
 from dataclasses import dataclass